MarwanGad/MIA-Tasks/README.md

 ## Overview

-This project implements a basic neural network from scratch, based on Chapter 1 of Michael Nielsen’s *Neural Networks and Deep Learning*.
+This task implements a basic neural network from scratch, based on Chapter 1 of Michael Nielsen’s *Neural Networks and Deep Learning*.
 The goal of this project is to recognize handwritten digits from a dataset similar to the MNIST dataset.

 ## Concepts